Cat City: Additional Voices

+Reception

+Gabriella Székely of Filmvilág gave a mixed review, calling it a "stereotype Gangster film which ends with a happy ending."

+Home media

+Deaf Crocodile Films announced a Blu-ray release of the film in 2023, the first time ever in the United States.
+The release is based on a restoration by National Film Institute Hungary.

+In other media

+A comic book adaptation, illustrated by József Nepp, Béla Ternovszky, and Zoltán Maros was released in 1987.

+A musical based on the film, adapted by Róbert Szikora and Attila Valla, premiered in December 2011.

 Sequel: Cat City 2: The Cat of Satan

-The film was made on a limited budget of about 3 million USD, with the characters drawn and animated by hand, while objects and backgrounds were derived from 3D models and computer simulation.
-The visual world of the film is said to be influenced by the Matrix trilogy and Sin City, but softened for a younger audience.
-The former working title of Cat City 2 was retained as the final subtitle: "Cat of Satan", which would be translated literally as "The Tabby of the Baskervilles" if translated into English in its original context.
-The project was led by the original Nepp and Ternovszky duo, who directed the first film.
+Production of the sequel Cat City 2: The Cat of Satan (Macskafogó 2 – A sátán macskája) started in September 2005.
+It was made on a budget of about 600 million HUF.

 The story of Cat City 2 centers around an investigative journalist named Stanley Mouse, who wants to find out about the legend of an ancient "cat tribe" lost in Africa.
 He finds them and much more, once again threatening the continued existence of mouse civilization.
 Special Agent Grabowsky will act to save the day, however.
 The events are supposed to take place some 20 years after the first episode, as one of the already leaked cells shows the titular Cat-Catcher mecha rusting away in a shelter, and a grown-up child of some character appears in the plot.

 Premiering on December 20, 2007, by January 2008 it had made the Hungarian Box Office Top Ten for 6 consecutive weeks.
+It was the most watched Hungarian film in 2008.